 With SoFi, you can borrow $5,000 to $100,000 with a term from two to seven years.
 If you’re approved, you’ll also enjoy access to perks like unemployment protection and career coaching.

 Upgrade could be a good choice for borrowers with fair credit.
-You can borrow $1,000 to $50,000 with three or five years to repay the loan.
+You can borrow $1,000 to $50,000 with two, three, five, or six years to repay the loan.

 Unlike other personal loan lenders, Upstart will consider your education and job history when reviewing your application.